 I am a junior in Petroleum Engineering at the University of Houston.
 My experience as an engineering student makes me a great teacher in mathematics.
 I enjoy helping others learn and have a lot of experience teaching.
 I have tutored before and have worked with children through volunteering at my local school for the ESL program.
 I know how to simplify difficult concepts in order to guide the student to achieve great understanding and success.

-University of Houston - Current Undergrad, Petroleum Engineering
+Undergraduate Degree: University of Houston - Current Undergrad, Petroleum Engineering

 ACT Science: 32

 I enjoy spending time with my family and friends during the little bit of spare time that I get.

 Elementary School Science

 Middle School Science

 I am all about understanding concepts thoroughly rather than just learning how to solve a problem and moving on.
 Once the student learns how to apply the concepts he/she learned, they will be able to complete any problem, regardless of how difficult it is.

 How can you help a student become an independent learner?

 By teaching my students important self-study tactics and skills, I will help them become a successful independent learner.
 When studying, it is all about the quality of learning, not the quantity of time being spent.